On this date in 1955, the Supreme Court ruled against Atlanta's "separate but equal" precept in public golf courses.

 The case was called Holmes vs. Atlanta.
 The Holmes family was prominent in post-war Atlanta.
 Dr. Hamilton M. Holmes, Sr., conducted his family practice out of an office on Auburn Ave. in the city's heart.
 His son, Oliver Wendell Holmes, was a well-respected minister.
 Alfred (Tup) Holmes was the outspoken sibling; he served as union steward at Lockheed Aircraft in Marietta, Georgia, in 1951, when the Holmes trio joined Charles T. Bell to make a stand against segregation.

 However, the racism with which the group was confronted on that mid-summer morning was no laughing matter.
 "The head pro told us straight out we couldn't play, that they didn't allow no niggers at Bobby Jones," recalled Bell.
 Hill was quickly corralled and escorted off the grounds along with the others.
 It took two years, but they eventually filed a lawsuit--Holmes vs. Atlanta--that sought to desegregate public golf courses and parks in the city.
-Dissatisfied with U.S. District Court Judge Boyd Sloan's 1954 ruling in the case, the litigants decided to appeal to a higher power.
+Dissatisfied with U.S. District Court Judge Boyd Sloan's 1954 ruling, the litigants appealed to a higher court.

 John H. Calhoun, a businessman and president of the local chapter of the NAACP, recommended the organization throw its clout behind the golfers.
 The NAACP responded by providing resources and the chief counsel of its LDF, legal defense team, and a lawyer named Thurgood Marshall to present their case before an appeals court in New Orleans.
 When that court upheld Judge Sloan's ruling, the golfers were forced to take their fight to the nation's ultimate battleground, the U.S. Supreme Court.
 This time, they won.
 The Supreme Court accepted the case in the fall term of 1955 and ruled in favor of the black golfers.